Seven Incredible Hidden Places in Europe you won’t Believe Exist.

 This volcanic city is set atop a hill and is only connected by a narrow stone road that further narrows down to a walkway.
 The city is many times referred to as the dying city, as many locals are leaving it.
 But many rich Italians are buying up the properties.
 This place is perfect for a day visit.

 You get stunning panoramic views from the city, and the city’s architecture is untouched by the Renaissance.
 Therefore, the city looks like a medieval time capsule.
 Civita di Bagnoregio is virtually unknown, so be the first to explore it.

 When you think of Germany, you think of ultra-modern cities connected by the Autobahn, on which amazing German cars race each other.
 Well, you’d be right for the most part.
 But there are also towns like Rothenburg that look like it is straight out of an ancient fairytale.

 The town has fountains, restored homes, cobblestone roads, cute street signs, and large bay windows.
 You will not feel like you are in modern Germany, but rather, in a town, that time forgot.

 Portugal – Faial Island

 These are some of the best-hidden gems of Europe.
-In a few years time, these places too will start seeing swathes of tourists, so, now is the time to get a jump on things, and take European vacation like no other.
+In a few years, these places will start seeing swathes of tourists, so now is the time to get a jump on things and take a European vacation like no other.